-Section 205.4(e) of Treasury Circular 1075 states that "cash allowances made by primary recipient organizations to secondary recipient organizations should conform substantially to the same standards of timing and amount as cash advances by federal program agencies to primary recipient organizations."
+States that "cash allowances made by primary recipient organizations to secondary recipient organizations should conform substantially to the same standards of timing and amount as cash advances by federal program agencies to primary recipient organizations."

-Area agencies on aging should forecast cash requirements from DARS to closely coincide with the actual disbursement of such funds.
+Area Agencies on Aging should forecast cash requirements from DARS to closely coincide with the actual disbursement of such funds.

-Area agencies on aging will adopt procedures for minimizing the time elapsed between the receipt of federal and state general funds and their disbursement.
+Area Agencies on Aging will adopt procedures for minimizing the time elapsed between DARS Grants Management Manual (2/14/23)

+the receipt of federal and state general funds and their disbursement.